Local body experience

 I have committed hundreds of hours of volunteer time to community programmes, developing and running youth camping programmes for Diabetes Youth NZ, running school sports programmes and serving my St Stephens Tamahere (Anglican) church community in a variety of ways.
 I was a member of the Matangi Community Committee for three years before being elected to the Council.

+I am an award-winning communications specialist with a 30+ year career in marketing and communications, and business journalism, in New Zealand and the UK.
 As a director of Bridger Beavis & Associates Ltd I have consulted for organisations operating across a range of technical and industrial sectors including educational and research organisations, health, utilities and financial services.
 I moved into marketing and public relations consulting after working as a business journalist for the NZ Herald and National Business Review.

-University of Waikato 2016
+PGDip Mgmt (Distinction), University of Waikato 2016

-University of Auckland 1985
+MA (Hons), University of Auckland 1985

-Accredited member, Public Relations Institute of NZ, since 1994.
+APR, Public Relations Institute of NZ, 1994.